Home

 The Rococo and Neoclassical designs of the Georgian era have become classics that transcend time.

-Georgian-era jewelry is one of the best investments a collector could consider, and the savvy collector can easily find examples and can still invest in gold Antique Jewelry and Georgian jewelry that has survived up to two and a half centuries in the best condition possible.
+Georgian-era jewelry is one of the best investments around and the savvy Antique jewelry collector can easily find examples and invest in gold Antique Jewelry that's survived up to two and half centuries.

-As with all pieces in one’s collection, one should concentrate and Jewelry of the 18th- and early 19th century ought to show some evidence of gentle wear over its long history, but pieces that are badly damaged or incomplete will not appreciate in value nearly as much as intact examples.
+One should concentrate and Jewelry of the 18th- and early 19th century ought to show some evidence of gentle wear over its long history, but pieces that are badly damaged or incomplete will not appreciate in value nearly as much as good quality examples.

 It is true that the increasing interest in jewelry of the Georgian period over the past 20 years has made examples harder to find than jewels of later periods, but there is still a wealth of both fine and costume Georgian jewelry on the market waiting for any collector willing to do a bit of research, either through books or internet sources.

-Moreover, this interest has increased the demand for and consequently the value of these historic jewels.
+Moreover, this interest has increased the demand for and consequently the value of these historical jewels.
 The popularity of the Greek key pattern in the late Georgian period is a good example.

-Depending on your budget, you can invest in Georgian jewelry ranging from fine Georgian examples (those crafted from high-karat gold and fine gemstones) to Antique costume jewelry, crafted from paste (glass) gemstones and that fabulous gold substitute, pinchbeck, which has the look and heft of 20k gold at a fraction of the price.
+Depending on your budget, you can invest in Georgian jewelry ranging from fine Georgian examples (those crafted from high-karat gold and fine gemstones) to Antique costume jewelry, crafted from paste (glass) gemstones.
+That fabulous gold substitute, pinchbeck, which has the look and heft of 20k gold at a fraction of the price is also worth investigating.

 When you invest in Georgian Jewelry, whether it be a dazzling pair of 1780s rose-cut diamond earrings or simply a beautiful 1820s pinchbeck and paste bracelet, you can be assured that your investment will always pay off, even in the short term.

-If you are new to the world of Georgian jewelry, you are in for a treat, as it is like nothing that which came afterwards in the world of antique ornamentation.
+If you are new to the world of Georgian jewelry, you are in for a treat, as it is like nothing that came afterward in the world of antique ornamentation.

 It is not unusual to see tool marks on the backs and findings of Georgian jewels, and all of the stones, whether precious or imitation, were set by hand.

-For instance, a lapidary had to be a true expert to craft paste jewelry, as the silver mountings had be worked around the stones rather than the other way around.
-The softer pastes could not take the heat necessary to set diamonds, which are the hardest gemstones known to man.
+For instance, a lapidary had to be a true expert to craft paste jewelry as the silver mountings had been worked around the stones rather than the other way around.
+The softer pastes could not take the heat necessary to set diamonds, which on the Mohs Scale are the hardest gemstones known to man.

-Nevertheless, paste has become one of the most popular forms of Georgian jewelry for 21st century collectors, as its magnificent sparkle and surprising affordability are attractive to those in the know and keen to invest in Georgian jewelry.
+Nevertheless, "paste" often referred to as rhinestones in the United States has become one of the most popular forms of Georgian jewelry for 21st-century collectors, as its magnificent sparkle and surprising affordability are attractive to those in the know and keen to invest in Georgian jewelry.

-Many collectors that invest in Georgian jewelry begin with paste examples, and build up beautiful collections!
+Many collectors invest in Georgian jewelry begin with "paste" examples, and build up beautiful collections!

 The Georgian era covers nearly 120 years in the history of jewelry and each period should be well understood by any collector venturing into this wonderful world of early jewelry.